ZON Logo

 2. Minimal Syntax Overhead

-ZON removes unnecessary punctuation like braces {}, brackets [], spaces and commas , where they aren't strictly needed for parsing, relying on indentation and whitespace similar to YAML but without the ambiguity.
+ZON removes unnecessary punctuation like braces {}, brackets [], spaces and commas , where they aren't strictly needed for parsing.
+It relies on a strict schema-first approach (@(N):cols) rather than indentation, which is more robust against tokenization artifacts.

 3. Stream-First Design